jlouis/dht/Proto.md

 The format uses a set of common data types which are described here:

 	SHA_ID ::= <<ID:256>>
+	IP4 ::= <<B1, B2, B3, B4, Port:16>>		Parse as {{B1, B2, B3, B4}, Port} for an IPv4 socket
+	IP6 ::= <<B1, B2, B3, B4, B5, B6, B7, B8, Port:16>>	Parse as {{B1, B2, B3, B4, B5, B6, B7, B8}, Port} for an IPv6 socket

+The SHA_ID refers to a 256 bit SHA-256 bit sequence.
+It is used to uniquely identify nodes and keys in the DHT space.
+The values IP4 and IP6 refers to Peers given by an IP address and a Port number on which to contact a peer.
+The two values correspond to IPv4 and IPv6 addressing respectively.

 # Commands

 Each command is a Query/Reply pair.
 The format of the query and its reply are usually not the same, but they are connected since each query result in a reply.
+This means that there is a rule that a query for command K must result in a reply of type K. Otherwise things are wrong.
+This is easily handled in a parser.
+Furthermore, it means we can parse replies without having to tell the parser what command to expect before we try to parse the reply.
+It neatly decouples the syntax of the protocol from its semantics in the protocol.

-It is always an exchange between Alice and Bob, where Alice sends a Query-message to Bob which then replies back with a Reply-message.
+In the following, it is always an exchange between Alice and Bob, where Alice sends a Query-message to Bob which then replies back with a Reply-message.
 But of course, in a real peer-to-peer network, the roles can easily be the reversed order in practice.
 We just pick names here for the purpose of meaningful explanation.

 All commands are 1-byte values.
 We deliberately pick the values such that the commands have mnemonics.
 In principle it just encodes a one-byte enumeration of the different kinds of message types.